-Oftentimes people go to a bartender and ask for something special because it’s not something they’ve been accustomed to.
+People usually go to a mobile bartender and ask for something special because they want to try something NEW.
 A bartender might look at that as a pain, or as something extra they must do, or maybe they’re busy and don’t have time to be creative.
 Sometimes I find that if a mobile bartending service already has that option available- that conversation or that awkwardness doesn’t have to happen.

 How can you get creative with mocktails?

-As the world’s changing for cocktails, you see a lot of new ingredients and new trends, and a lot of those things can carry over into the mocktail world.
+In the world of cocktail creation, bartenders have been experimenting for centuries- using new ingredients and measurements.
+This can carry over into the mocktail world.
 I see a lot being done with tea syrups, botanical ingredients, or unusual fruit juices.
 Presentation is also a huge part – having something that looks fun that has all the same merits that you would expect from a cocktail.
 Things that stimulate more than just your basic senses – like a garnish that can have an olfactory sort of presence that ties everything together.
 People are lashing back against the sweeter things – so the bartender grabbing every juice he’s got, that’s not going to satisfy everybody’s palate.

 Tonic is great – it’s a beverage that bars already have that clearly has bitterness from the quinine, and it has a good amount of sugar in it – just as much sugar as a regular soft drink.
 If you’re using tonic as your base, you must then think about what’s going to set it apart as a craft mocktail.
 A lot of times you’ll see people playing on the botanical flavors that you’ll find in gin – maybe they’re using fresh juniper or maybe they’re messing around with rosemary because it has that piney nature to it that pairs with that quinine.
 It’s also a great place to introduce acidity because you already have a sweet base or medium that you’re working off of.
 If you can bring in some fresh lemon or lime juice, or yuzu because it has high acidity and an interesting flavor, you can use tonic as a good canvas.